Lucas010603/FireArcade/README.md

 # about
-FireArcace was the second practice exam that I made with two ther students in order to practice for my MBO exam.
+FireArcace was the second practice exam that I made with two other students in order to practice for my MBO exam.
 This porject is a web application that helps a fictional compony called FireArcade to register and manage clients, products and repair requests comming from customers.

 # installation